 PRIMARY DUTIES AND RESPONSIBILITIES:

-- Complies with established safety procedures and maintains required documentation on laboratory conditions.
+- Complies with established safety procedures and maintaining required documentation on laboratory and specimen conditions.

 This position is eligible for full-time benefits.
 Please visit our website at http://hr.wustl.edu to view a summary of benefits.